 You actually do not need to do any of this because it is clear and obvious as explained, but for the brain-cell challenged, who just wants to see Tupper’s formula plot something I figure I might as well show the steps.

 In order to plot Tupper’s self-referential formula: You will first need to deconstruct the formula to build a computer algorithm for decoding the bitmap data stored in the constant k.
-In these steps, I am using my substitution method of showing you how this “Russian Doll” of a formula works.
+In these steps, I am using my substitution method to show you how this “Russian Doll” of a formula works.

 As you can see, the final substitution is j and its comparison with 0.5.